blkluv/photo_booth_sogni/README.md

 The project includes several utility scripts managed by `./scripts/run.sh`.
 See `scripts/README.md` for details on all commands (`status`, `ports`, `fix`, `nginx`, `restart`, etc.).

-### 4. Camera Permissions
-   - The browser will ask for permission to use your webcam.
-   - In the "Settings" panel, you can switch to another camera device if multiple are available.

-### 5. Generate
-   - Click **Take Photo**.
-   - A quick 3-second countdown occurs (with an optional flash overlay).
-   - Generation progress will show on the thumbnail placeholders.

 ## Project Structure

 - **/src**: Frontend React application code.